boyfriendnibluefairy/flutter_conference_registration/README.md

-Author: Gilbert M. Oca
+Author: Gilbert M. Oca\n
-Last Update : May 2023
+Last Update : May 2023\n
-Description :
+Description :\n
 This app can be used for registration of participants in seminars, symposium, colloquium, conferences, and other events.